Skip to main content

 Must-Try Dishes: Rotisserie Chicken Sandwich, Southern Fried Chicken Sandwich, Lamb ‘Kebab’ Pita

-What makes it special: Rotisserie technique plus bright sauces keep sandwiches lively.
+What Makes it Special: Rotisserie technique plus bright sauces keep sandwiches lively.

 Worthy Picks